 Norman Y. Mineta Leadership Institute

 The Norman Y. Mineta Leadership Institute was launched in October 2006 in honor of Secretary Mineta’s lifetime achievements in exemplifying and promoting civic participation and public service.
-The institute focuses on launching a series of weekend long leadership trainings for nonprofit staff, community leaders and volunteers in various cities across the country.
+The institute focuses on launching a series of weekend-long leadership training for nonprofit staff, community leaders and volunteers in various cities across the country.

 One focus of these trainings to increase the leadership and organizing capacity of the Asian American and Pacific Islander (AAPI) community by equipping leaders with the tools necessary to engage Asian American and Pacific Islander communities in successful electoral campaigns.
 The Norman Y. Mineta Institute trains participants on the foundations of non-partisan electoral campaigns, leadership skills needed to be a well rounded civic leader as well as provides participants with strategies specific to working with AAPI communities, fulfilling an unmet need in the Asian American and Pacific Islander communities.

-To achieve this vision, the trainings will focus on three areas:
+To achieve this vision, the training will focus on three areas:

 Provide a framework for civic engagement and political organizing

 - To provide a political framework regarding the importance of electoral organizing for Asian American & Pacific Islander communities.

 - To deepen our political analysis of Asian Americans and Pacific Islanders voters in our political system.

 Provide participants with organizing tools to effectively build civic engagement programs